-Globally, over 90% of forest loss is thought to be from conversion of land from forest into agricultural land, according to satellite imagery from the Food and Agriculture Organization of the UN (FAO).
+Globally, over 90% of forest loss is thought to be from conversion of land from forest into agricultural land, according to satellite imagery from the Food and Agriculture Organisation of the UN (FAO).

 Financial services and products are primarily linked to land conversion through the financing of commodity production.
 A specific focus should therefore be applied on transactions relating to high-risk products.